 Additionally, researching your top competitors will yield information about the concrete pain-points and problems their customers have, which will open several lucrative opportunities for your company to fill a market gap, and capitalize on your competitors’ inability to provide their customers what they need.

 You might think that that’s enough research, but hold up, you still have a bit of work left before you can approve your digital strategy for the new market.

 It’s important that you stay in the know about the local socio-economic trends because these trends are not only influencing consumer behavior, but they are excellent precursors to future industry trends, making it easy for you to make accurate projections.

-This is especially important for companies looking to expand into quickly-evolving markets like China, which is why it’s important to follow reputable news portals such as Week in China that provide business leaders with new and timely information on the latest trends in the country.
+This is especially important for companies looking to expand into quickly-evolving markets like China, which is why it’s important to follow reputable news portals that provide business leaders with new and timely information on the latest trends in the country.

 No matter where you plan to expand your business, be sure to subscribe to prominent news agencies in order to always stay one step ahead.

 Launching a digital strategy in a new market can go very wrong very quickly for one seemingly simple reason – the language barrier.

 It’s not just about translating your content into the local language, it’s about mastering the local dialect and idioms, and capturing the essence of the local culture and what the local people stand for.

 This is why it’s important to leverage professional transcreation services that will create content that truly resonates with your new target demographic.